eddiejaoude/EddieCon-01-workshop/README.md

 });
 ```

-Note: do not forget to add `async` to the function.
+&nbsp; Note: Do not forget to add `async` to the function.

-6i.
+&nbsp; 6j.
 Access the collection for easier use

 ```js
 const socialsCollection = astraClient.namespace("apidemo").collection("socials");
 ```

-6j.
+&nbsp; 6k.
 Find all the data

 ```js
 const socials = await socialsCollection.find({ });
 ```

-6k.
+&nbsp; 6l.
 Format the data

 ```js
 const response = Object.keys(socials).map((key) => {